streamaserver/streama/README.md

 # Roadmap
 These [enhancement-issues](https://github.com/dularion/streama/issues?q=is%3Aopen+is%3Aissue+label%3Aenhancement) are the features that I will be working on in the near future.

 At this point I would like to mention that this project is still very much a work-in-progress.
 I will be adding new features and bugfixes often and quickly, but this is first and foremost a hobby project, so the time that I can spend on it is limited.
-If you want to contibute, feel free!
+If you want to contribute, feel free!
 I will be honored by each and every Pull request :)

 Btw, if you have any issues getting started, let me know.
 I will gladly help out and then improve the docs accordingly.